 - I don’t find particularly defined abdominal muscles nice looking.

 - I don’t like overly defined abs.
-It’s less natural looking.
+It looks less natural.

 - He isn’t disgustingly ripped.